Loading Data from an Amazon DynamoDB Table

-The COPY command leverages the Amazon Redshift massively parallel processing (MPP) architecture to read and load data in parallel from Amazon DynamoDB tables.
-You can take maximum advantage of parallelism by setting distribution keys on your Amazon Redshift tables.
-For more information, see Choosing a data distribution method.
+The COPY command leverages the Amazon Redshift massively parallel processing (MPP) architecture to read and load data in parallel from an Amazon DynamoDB table.
+You can take maximum advantage of parallel processing by setting distribution styles on your Amazon Redshift tables.
+For more information, see Choosing a Data Distribution Style.

 When the COPY command reads data from the Amazon DynamoDB table, the resulting data transfer is part of that table's provisioned throughput.

 To avoid consuming excessive amounts of provisioned read throughput, we recommend that you not load data from Amazon DynamoDB tables that are in production environments.
 If you do load data from production tables, we recommend that you set the READRATIO option much lower than the average percentage of unused provisioned throughput.
 A low READRATIO setting will help minimize throttling issues.
 To use the entire provisioned throughput of an Amazon DynamoDB table, set READRATIO to 100.